oracle-livelabs/converged/microservices-data-refactoring/calculate-affinity/calculate-affinity.md

     );</copy>
     ```

-    **Note**: This code is provided in the file `create-helper-view.sql`.
+    >**Note:** This code is provided in the file `create-helper-view.sql`.

 ## Task 2: Compute Affinities

 1. Create the procedure to compute the affinities between tables.
 This is the procedure we will use to compute the affinities.
-This procedure reads the information from the SQL Tuning Set that we created in the previous lab and calculates the affinity between tables based on how many times they are used in SQL statements together, and how they are used.
+This procedure reads the information from the SQL Tuning Set that we created in the previous lab and calculates the affinity between tables based on how many times they are used in SQL statements together and how they are used.
 The procedure does the following:

     For each table in the set that we are interested in, which was accessed during the workload capture:
     * Get a list of the SQL statements that used that table, either by reading an index or the table itself,
-    * For each table that table was joined with, i.e. each pair of tables, work out how many times that pair were joined,
+    * For each table that table was joined with, i.e., each pair of tables, work out how many times that pair were joined,
     * Work out what fraction of statements this pair was joined in,
     * Apply weights for joins and executions (50% each) and calculate the total affinity between the tables,
     * Work out how many other tables it was joined to in total.